buildpacks/spec/buildpack.md

 #### Targets

-The following environment variables MUST be set by the lifecycle during `detect` and `build` phases to describe the target runtime image.
+The following environment variables MUST be set by the lifecycle during the `detect` and `build` phases to describe the target runtime image, if inputs are provided.

 | Env Variable                | Description                                |
 |-----------------------------|--------------------------------------------|